 Objective 4: Through multi-media forms, consistently and comprehensively demonstrate FDA's commitment to EEO and diversity.

-- Disseminate the OEEODM Strategic Plan and promote it among all FDA audiences.
+- Disseminate the OEEO Strategic Plan and promote it among all FDA audiences.

 - Examine current FDA communications to ensure a global perspective.